StarRocks/demo/MiscDemo/connect/java/client/README.md

 	2. java -jar client.jar

 # What can this demo do:
-	This is a java demo for dorisdb client, you can test basic function such as connection, CRUD of your dorisdb.
+	This is a java demo for starrocks client, you can test basic function such as connection, CRUD of your starrocks.
 You should install maven prior to run this demo.